PaddySmalls/PaddySmalls.github.io/_drafts/innovation-project.md

 ## Conclusion and possible improvements

-So, I'm aware that this was lots of stuff about many different tools and frameworks condensed within a single blog post.
-However, for me it was a valuable experience to build my own mircoservices development and deployment stack from scratch, by simply "plumbing" different components and libraries into a fully functional software and system architecture.
+So, I appreciate that this was lots of information on many different tools and frameworks condensed within a single blog post.
+However, I think it has been a valuable experience for me to build my own mircoservices development and deployment stack from scratch by "plumbing" different components and libraries into a fully functional software and system architecture.
+In doing so, I didn't want to copy any existing and well-proven pipelines,but rather focused on finding the tool which does things the way I wanted it to be.
+Of course, the current status of the project offers great potential for improvements.
+Here's a list of things that came to my mind:

+ + Consumer service and producers communicate via RESTful HTTP.
+Although that does the job, relying on HTTP with all its headers and metadata for service-to-service communication introduces lots of overhead in the backend.
+As an alternative, using [gRPC](http://www.grpc.io/) by Google allows for doing remote calls by means of a binary protocol with a minimal foot print.
+[This article](http://highscalability.com/blog/2016/10/12/lessons-learned-from-scaling-uber-to-2000-engineers-1000-ser.html) is a review of a talk given by Uber Chief Systems Architect Matt Ranney, who also discusses that in depth.

+ + Using gRPC as a communication protocol would further allow for implementing services in other languages than these running on JVM.
+However, that would also mean that some research must be done on which circuit breaker implementations of service discovery clients are available for a certain language.

+ + By putting all the build steps (compiling, image creation) in a single Maven build, the whole build fails if e.g. for some reason the image can't be pushed to the image repository and must be started from scratch.
+Splitting up the process into several more or less independent steps might make sense in this case.

+ + I already mentioned the problems I had when updating Docker on my cluster.
+Nevertheless, bringing all Docker Engines within the cluster to at least Docker 1.12 would make comfortable deployment of containers much more easier and would also allow me to take advantage of the latest Swarm Mode features introduced with that version.

+As you can see, there's still plenty of work to do and the project is far from being finished.
+Cheers!

 <br/>